Empowering Voters. Defending Democracy.

 THE POSTCARD PROJECT FOR FAIR MAPS

-Members of the League of Women Voters of Licking County have written hundreds of postcards to Ohio’s legislative map-makers to urge a transparent map-making process that keeps communities together and reflects the redistricting reforms passed overwhelmingly by voters.
+Members of the League of Women Voters of Licking County wrote hundreds of postcards to Ohio’s legislative map-makers to urge a transparent map-making process that keeps communities together and reflects the redistricting reforms passed overwhelmingly by voters.